-The large acoustic differences between individual speech sound tokens are a major source of the variability in listeners' error rates.
-Only by carefully controlling for these token-level errors, can we hope to develop speech tests that effectively measure listeners' speech recognition abilities.
+The large acoustic differences among individual speech sound tokens are a major source of the variability in listeners' error rates.
+Only by carefully controlling for these token-level errors can clinicians hope to develop speech tests that effectively measure listeners' speech recognition abilities.
 The only way we know to quantify these errors is to directly measure them, token by token, with a cohort of NH listeners.
 This is what we have done here.

-The results of this experiment (1) there is demonstrate that: large variability in listeners' error rates due to differences across consonants (Fig. 1); (2) there is additional variability due to withinconsonant differences, which can explained by the token error threshold (SNR{50}) and slope (Fig. 3); (3) NH listeners are remarkably good at recognizing speech at SNRs greater than SNR{50} ; (4) NH listeners are highly consistent with each other in this task; and (5) adjusting for differences in SNR{50} allows us to account for 62% of the total variance in listener's errors.
-Such an approach can greatly improve the utility of speech testing for HI listeners (Trevino & Allen, 2013a; b).
-Together, these results suggest we must reconsider the widespread use of aggregate measures of speech recognition and develop new methods that take differences between individual tokens into account.
+The results of this experiment demonstrate that (a) there is large variability in listeners' error rates due to differences across consonants (Figure 1); (b) there is additional variability due to within-consonant differences, which can explained by the token error threshold (SNR{50}) and slope (Figure 3); (c) NH listeners are remarkably good at recognizing speech at SNRs greater than SNR{50} ; (d) NH listeners are highly consistent with each other in this task; and (e) adjusting for differences in SNR{50} allows us to account for 62% of the total variance in listeners' errors.
+Such an approach can greatly improve the utility of speech testing for HI listeners (Trevino & Allen, 2013a, 2013b).
+Together, these results suggest clinicians must reconsider the widespread use of aggregate measures of speech recognition and develop new methods that take differences among individual tokens into account.